-Through the first few months the small church (around 20 people) met in a home.
+Through the first few months the small church (around 20 people) met in the home of the Tadros family.
 It wasn't long, however, before more space was needed and our weekly meetings moved to Greenland Public School.

 By the Lord's good grace, the church quickly grew to a self-sustaining point.
 By the end of 2011 the church had doubled in membership and hired Paul McDonald on staff as well.
 He was officially ordained, giving the church a plurality of elders and full autonomy from GFC Rexdale, in September 2012.
 In 2017, Nabil Tadros joined the team of elders and served in that role until 2022.

 In July 2014, we moved our Sunday services to Senator O'Connor College School at 60 Rowena Drive.
 We met there until March 8, 2020.
 Then with COVID restrictions, we were only permitted to meet physically there for 5 Sundays in July/August 2020.
 Then in September 2020, we found a new location to meet, at the Latvian Canadian Cultural Centre, 4 Credit Union Drive.
 Here we hope to stay for a long, long time, Lord willing!

 In January 2021, our church joined the Great Commission Collective!
 We are excited to partner with other GCC churches to continue planting churches in the greater Toronto area and around the world.